 The EFL has established a platform that convenes diverse voices in the energy system.
 In our current polarized climate, the Lab has become a trusted bridge-builder, connecting innovators working in different areas of the energy system and taking advantage of their divergent perspectives.
-For four years, the EFL undertaking has been a deliberate, coordinated effort among leaders and influencers in Alberta to find common ground and create exemplar initiatives, showing the way for Alberta to thrive in the midst of shifts in the global energy system.
-The EFL is now shifting gears and moving to a new phase, referred to as EFL 2.0.
+For over four years, the EFL undertaking has been a deliberate, coordinated effort among leaders and influencers in Alberta to find common ground and create exemplar initiatives, showing the way for Alberta to thrive in the midst of shifts in the global energy system.
+Since early 2019, the EFL has shifted gears and moved to a next phase, referred to as EFL 2.0.

 What is EFL 2.0?

 - Continue to support innovators in identifying, developing and pressure-testing solutions for accelerating the transition to the energy system the future requires of us;

 - Strengthen the capacity of business and government to adopt and support innovative solutions;